How to Become an Actor in LA

 Before I get to the advice, lets scrape away some of the glitz and glamour that so many people associate with Hollywood.
 Building a successful acting career is hard work.
 It is one of the hardest careers to break into and is expensive to boot.
 A lot of young (and not so young people) flock to Los Angeles, because they’re special, talented and WANT it more than everyone else, but many have no plan or understanding of what awaits them.
 Everyone in LA is the toast of their small town and the star of their high school theater group.
 Everyone in LA is special.
 Everyone in LA wants it.
 What makes you different?

 You have a better chance of winning the lottery than being discovered in a coffee shop.
 Don’t expect to step off the plane, out of your car, off the boat, and into a good agent’s or casting director’s office.
 Generally, a reputable agent or casting director won’t even look at you until you have recognizable credits, a reel, and a SAG/AFTRA card.
 It can take YEARS to get to this point.
 Those that bypass these steps either have family connections and/or are young and really, really good looking.
 Like pre "High School Musical" era Zac Efron young and good looking.

 Sorry to Be a Debbie Downer, but it Had to Be Done

 I needed to knock some sense into you because you're acting crazy.
-Because even if you do manage to get through the big, heavy, oft-locked doors, you will need to show that you are worth something once you get inside.
+Because even if you manage to get through those big, heavy, oft-locked doors, you will need to show that you are worth something once you get inside.
 Know the bull you are facing and make sure you are prepared to do a little dance for him.
 Or however the saying goes...